 Of course, these are the schools where the rich and popular people like to take their kids.
-In fact they are simply the schools for the Blue Ivy’s of Kenya.
-Most of them offer the British Curriculum and their school fees is pretty insane with caution fees amounting to 150,000, registration fees 50,000 and applications fees 10,000 Kshs.
+In fact, they are simply the schools for the Blue Ivy’s of Kenya.
+Most of them offer the British Curriculum and their school fees are pretty insane with caution fees amounting to 150,000, registration fees of 50,000 and applications fees of 10,000 Kshs.

 Top 10 most expensive schools with figures of how much students pay per annum.

 10. Kenton College Preparatory School: Fees – KSh 675,918

 Kenton College, Nairobi, is a day preparatory school for 260 boys and girls aged 6 – 13 years.
 Kenton is situated in the leafy residential suburb of Kileleshwa.
 The school was founded in January 1924 and was formerly at Kijabe before moving to Westwood Park Hotel in Ngong’ during World War II and subsequently to Kileleleshwa.
 It stands on a good land stretching 35 acres and grants access to children from any part of the world.
 It bridges hugely the gap of racial discrimination as students of all races play, eat and relax together.
 In fact, the school, indeed reflects the multi-cultural world of today since more than 30 nationalities are represented in the school.
 An added advantage is the fact they are also one of the best schools academically.
 Kenton prides itself on its reputation for academic excellence as they cut down class sizes in order to impart enough quality education.